Integrated pest management (cultural property): Rodents

 It will become apparent if your museum has a rodent infestation as the pests leave behind droppings and gnaw marks.
 Rodents will breed rapidly and begin shredding and nest in objects they come into contact with.
-It is important to note that rodents “will not discriminate between valuable objects, packing or rubbish”.
+Rodents “will not discriminate between valuable objects, packing or rubbish”.
 It is important to never use rodent bait, because “poisoned rodents often crawl away and die in unreachable areas such as between walls and under furniture, and their carcasses provide food for other pests”.
 Traps should be used to remove rodents from the museum in a more humane manner that will prevent the rodents from attracting more pests or causing larger problems.

 Birds

 Birds can cause damage to the exterior of the museum when they roost or nest on “windowsills, ledger, and other architectural features”.
 Bird droppings can cause staining and damage to the building and any fabric attached to the building.
 Museum staff will also need to be careful when they are around birds and items infested by birds as they can “pose a health hazard to humans ... as (they) carry parasites and disease”.
 Bird droppings can also be tracked into the museum and collection space, and by working to remove the birds from entrances, the tracking of the droppings can be controlled.